School/Department School of Management

 This role would suit an individual with excellent communications skills, the ability to build and sustain relationships across a diverse organisation and with external stakeholders and the ability to set and meet deadlines.
 A good understanding of the higher education sector, management education and university administration more broadly will serve you well in this role.

 You will ideally be degree qualified or possess equivalent experience in business, coaching or similar subject.
-You will have previous experience of teaching and evaluating within a work based learning programme or apprenticeship scheme or experience of tutoring/coaching at a Management Level in a work based learning environment.
-You will have excellent knowledge of coaching methodologies and the ability to translate a set of theoretical vocational requirements into real world working applications.
+Previous experience of evaluating within a work based learning programme or apprenticeship scheme or experience of tutoring/coaching at a Management Level in a work based learning environment will be an advantage.

 For an informal discussion, please contact Neil Wilson, Director of Finance & Operations, on +44 (0)1234 75 4398 or (E); email@example.com